Albergo Diffuso

 The idea was promulgated by Giancarlo Dall’Ara.

 As of 2010, there were more than 40 Italian Alberghi Diffusi, grouped under a national association, and 13 Italian regions had adopted legislation regulating the concept.

-The Albergo Diffuso has also been adopted outside of Italy in Croatia and Switzerland, notably in the town of Corippo.
+The Albergo Diffuso has also been adopted outside Italy, in Croatia and Switzerland, notably in the Swiss town of Corippo.

-The Dominican Republic also has adopted the model in the town of Bayahíbe.
+The Dominican Republic has adopted the model in the town of Bayahíbe.